Welcome to The New Hall Lane Practice

-The New Hall Lane Practice is a four Partner Training Practice comprising three male and one female.
+The New Hall Lane Practice is a five Partner Training Practice comprising three male and two female.
 This is a medical partnership with the practice name of “The New Hall Lane Practice”.
 It is not a limited company.

 PLEASE BE AWARE THAT ALL PHONE CALLS INTO AND OUT OF THIS PRACTICE ARE RECORDED.